Sidus Space Announces Closing of Public Offering

 News provided bySidus Space, Inc.

 CAPE CANAVERAL, Fla., Dec.
-24, 2025 /PRNewswire/ -- Sidus Space, Inc. (Nasdaq: SIDU) ("Sidus" or the "Company"), an innovative space and defense technology company, today announced the closing of its previously announced best-efforts public offering of 19,230,800 shares of its Class A common stock.
-Each share of Class A common stock was sold at a public offering price of $1.30 per share for gross proceeds of approximately $25 million, before deducting the placement agent's fees and offering expenses.
+29, 2025 /PRNewswire/ -- Sidus Space, Inc. (Nasdaq: SIDU) ("Sidus" or the "Company"), an innovative space and defense technology company, today announced the closing of its previously announced best-efforts offering of 10,800,000 shares of its Class A common stock.
+Each share of Class A common stock was sold at an offering price of $1.50 per share for gross proceeds of approximately $16.2 million, before deducting the placement agent's fees and offering expenses.
 All of the shares of Class A common stock were offered by the Company.

-The Company intends to use the net proceeds from the offering for (i) sales and marketing, (ii) operational costs, (iii) product development, (iv) manufacturing expansion and (v) working capital and general corporate purposes.
+The Company intends to use the net proceeds from the offering for (i) sales and marketing, (ii) operational costs, (iii) product development, (iv) manufacturing expansion and (iv) working capital and general corporate purposes.

 ThinkEquity acted as sole placement agent for the offering.